 Notes

-- Leave out Italian seasoning or sprinkle in a mix of garlic powder and onion powder.
+- Leave out the Italian seasoning if you prefer or sprinkle in a mix of garlic powder and onion powder.